Portfolio

 An accelerator is only as strong as its partners and its process.

 I’ve been through accelerators, worked in an innovation unit, and supported a startup hub.
-I’ve seen how the right corporate partners can multiply reach — and how the wrong ones create busywork.
+I’ve seen how the right corporate partners can multiply reach — and how the wrong ones create busywork that leads nowhere.
 My focus is on ensuring partners, mentors, and startups complement each other so that every interaction moves the venture forward.